-‘Vanderpump Rules’ Scheana Marie and Brandi Glanville End Their Years-Long Feud
+‘Vanderpump Rules’ Scheana Marie And Brandi Glanville End Their Years-Long Feud

 Scheana Marie and Brandi Glanville are reportedly on good terms years after the Vanderpump Rules star admitted to having an affair with the former Real Housewives of Beverly Hills star’s now-ex-husband, Eddie Cibrian.

 Following the episode, Scheana Marie made an appearance on Watch What Happens Live and revealed how surprised she was to hear the former reality star’s comments.
-She then claimed that after attempting to tweet to Glanville, she discovered she was still blocked.
+She then claimed that after attempting to tweet to Glanville, she discovered that she was still blocked.

 Although Glanville still seemed to be harboring a grudge from their years-long feud, she and Scheana Marie have since made amends both online and in person.